A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 Greek -is -is → -es analysis → analyses

--f/-fe -f → -ves leaf → leaves
+-f / -fe -f / -fe → -ves leaf → leaves

-Compound Main noun changes mother-in-law → mothers-in-law
+Compound Main noun takes the plural mother-in-law → mothers-in-law